 These American street photographers inspired him to portray the everyday people, pay attention to subjects that are often overlooked or seemed to be forgotten and document the ordinary life.

-Since 2020 Ingo Hampe is interested more and more in visual story telling.
+In 2020 Ingo Hampe’s interests shifted more and more in visual story telling.
 He studied narrative photography and therapeutic photography.

 In his recent work he captures moments that are a visual representation of an emotional state..
 His photography became a tool for self discovery and personal development as well as a form of fiction.